Treatment Offered At

 Benefits of APBI

-This newer approach to giving breast radiation increases the quality of life for many patients with breast cancer.
-An APBI treatment can mean the elimination of the time commitment and travel distance often associated with receiving external beam radiation therapy.
+This newer approach to giving breast radiation improves the quality of life for many patients with breast cancer.
+An APBI treatment may decrease patients’ time commitment and travel distance often associated with receiving external beam radiation therapy.
 APBI treatment may allow more patients to preserve their breasts with breast conservation therapy.